grosa1/icse2021-szz-replication-package/README.md

 - The [SZZUnleashed](https://github.com/wogscpar/SZZUnleashed) implementation has been forked to handle our input formant and add parallel support [SZZUnleashed-adapted
 ](https://github.com/intersimone999/SZZUnleashed-adapted) (See `tools/szz-unleashed.zip` as a snapshot of our adapter)
 - The [OpenSZZ](https://github.com/clowee/OpenSZZ) implementation has been forked to exclude the Jira filter [OpenSZZ](https://github.com/lucapascarella/OpenSZZ) (See `tools/open-szz.zip` as a snapshot of our adapter)
-OpenSZZ needs a post-processing to adapt the generated results to our JSON format.
-See below _OpenSZZ post processing script_
+OpenSZZ needs post-processing to adapt the generated results to our JSON format.
+See below _OpenSZZ post-processing script_

 Both snapshots `tools/szz-unleashed.zip` and `tools/open-szz.zip` contain the instructions to use our adapters.

-## Post processing for issue date filtering
+## Post-processing for issue date filtering
-`json-output-raw` contains a list of JSON file generated by each SZZ variant.
+`json-output-raw` contains a list of JSON files generated by each SZZ variant.

 Specifically, `bic_<algorithm-name>_bugfix_commits_all.json` and `bic_<algorithm-name>_bugfix_commits_issues_only.json` refer to the output of `<algorithm-name>` SZZ variant.
-Instead, `bic_<algorithm-name>_bugfix_commits_all-filter.json` and `bic_<algorithm-name>_bugfix_commits_issues_only-filter.json` is the post filtered output when the filter on issue data is applied.
+Instead, `bic_<algorithm-name>_bugfix_commits_all-filter.json` and `bic_<algorithm-name>_bugfix_commits_issues_only-filter.json` is the post-filtered output when the filter on issue data is applied.

 We use `ruby postfilter.rb <json-output> <cloned>` to post-process `bic_<algorithm-name>_bugfix_commits_all.json` and `bic_<algorithm-name>_bugfix_commits_issues_only.json` and generate `bic_<algorithm-name>_bugfix_commits_all-filter.json` and `bic_<algorithm-name>_bugfix_commits_issues_only-filter.json`, as a reduced list of datapoints filter by issue's date.
-- `postfilter.rb` is out ruby script used to parse the output of any SZZ algorithm to filter out bic commits that do not respect the issue date condition.
+- `postfilter.rb` is our ruby script used to parse the output of any SZZ algorithm to filter out BIC commits that do not respect the issue date condition.
 - `<json-output>` is the input folder containing the list of JSON files produced by PySZZ;
 - `<cloned>` is the path to the pre-cloned (or checked out) repositories.